nath-nael/nongkiplus/README.md

-# 🗺️ NongkiPlus : LLM-Powered Map=Based Recommender System
+# 🗺️ NongkiPlus : LLM-Powered Map-Based Recommender System

 ## Overview
 NongkiPlus is a location-based web application that helps people find the perfect midpoint for meetups.